PeterMacDonnell/Byte/README.md

 # Byte
-A web application that answers the question-what are going to eat?
+A web application that answers the question-what are we going to eat?

+# Motivation:

+# Purpose:

+# Technology:

+# Tasks:

+# Credits: